 Subscribe to my channel!

-Update 2019: if you want to know what my diet and progress have been like since this post, see my current Diet and Progress page for what I’m up to now!
+Update 2021: if you want to know what my diet and progress have been like since this post, see my current Instagram!
 Also, check out my Youtube playlist for in depth videos on my different diets, weight loss, and before & after photos.

 It’s time for a post that has been in my drafts for months: the final results and thoughts about my higher carb starch solution experiment!
 (If you don’t know about the starch solution, check out the book)